 Whether you are the one trying to be healthier or whether you are witness to how this disease affects somebody you love, I want to share a few things about obesity that you should know.
 That’s why I am working with Med-IQ to help generate awareness and dispel certain myths.
 Med-IQ is an accredited medical education company that provides an exceptional educational experience for physicians, nurses, pharmacists, and other healthcare professionals, so we can all learn and do better.

-5 Things You Should Know About Obesity
+5 Things to Know About Obesity

 - Obesity is a chronic disease.
 According to the World Health Organization, we can define it as an excessive fat accumulation that may harm a person’s health.
 It is chronic, so it is a lifelong struggle to keep it under control.

 - Genetic risk factors may increase your risk of developing obesity.
 Studies show that our DNA responds differently to environmental, cultural or behavioral factors, like stress, lack of sleep, certain medications, and even different foods.
 Hormonal changes also affect us, especially women.